numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 .. [#matmul-other-langs] http://mail.scipy.org/pipermail/scipy-user/2014-February/035499.html

-.. [#feud] Also, if this is true, then please file a bug: https://github.com/numpy/numpy/issues

 .. [#github-details] Counts were produced by manually entering the string ``"import foo"`` or ``"from foo import"`` (with quotes) into the Github code search page, e.g.: